carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 # Road Painter

-The road painter is a tool that can be used to customise the appearance of the road, adding extra realism with additional textures, decals and meshes.
+The road painter is a tool that can be used to customize the appearance of the road, adding extra realism with additional textures, decals and meshes.

 ## What is the road painter?